kyleerhabor/kyleerhabor/README.md

 I started programming by learning HTML & CSS to build a simple website, but eventually gave up as I found more interest in building bots.
 The first programming language I learned was **JavaScript**.
 As time went on, I started using other languages and frameworks, such as learning **Swift** to build a GUI with **SwiftUI**.

 I'm quite active on this site, but spend most of my time on Discord.
 If you'd like to talk, please direct message me (**Lite#0001**).
-I like communicating. 😄

 ## Technologies & External Links
 ### Languages